debdulal/DataCleaning/README.md

 * Get subject ids.
 * Get test /train labels

-## Data cleaning, removal of duplicates
+## Cleaning data, removal of duplicates
 After analyzing the varibales duplicates are detected and those varibales are removed from the test and train data set.

 ## Processing data